 Soon, Hollywood discovered Marc.
 His first experience on the movie Spawn, opened a new arena in which Motion Picture Visual Development offered him the opportunity to see his designs come to life on the big screen.
 Marc fulfilled a lifelong dream by becoming a Star Wars concept artist for both The Phantom Menace and Attack of the Clones directed by George Lucas.

 His other film credits include Jimmy Neutron Boy Genius, 8 Mile, Hellboy and IMAX's first all CG 3D movie Cyberworld where he worked as the Production Designer.
 He also worked as illustrator and concept designer on the Wachowski brothers' sequels Matrix Reloaded and Revolutions which were immediately followed by The Polar Express directed by Robert Zemeckis with Doug Chiang's design team.

-Recent projects include Monster House, directed by Gil Kenan, War of the Worlds directed by Steven Spielberg, Zemeckis' Beowulf and his upcoming all mocap remake of the Dickens' classic A Christmas Carol.
+Past projects include Monster House, directed by Gil Kenan, War of the Worlds directed by Steven Spielberg, Zemeckis' Beowulf and his all mocap remake of the Dickens' classic A Christmas Carol.